kiegroup/droolsjbpm-build-bootstrap/README.md

         * WARNING: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
 This must be changed manually and committed.

+        * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${jbpm.version} and {jbpm.osgi.version}.
+Check this is not the case.

+                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml

         * Commit those changes (so you can tag them properly):

                 $ droolsjbpm-build-bootstrap/script/git-all.sh add .